Mor-ald/ssg-time-build/README.md

-# Build time of the Static Site Generators
+# Time build of the Static Site Generators

 For analyze build time from the official JAMstack website was selected six of the most popular tools: